 (a) Component Administration

+Task 1.
+Project Management

+Task 1 includes general component management tasks, such as invoicing, budget tracking, schedule management, staff assignments, and subconsultant coordination and management.

 (b) Environmental / Engineering / Design

-Recharge Well Design Refinement and Deployment Project

-Recharge Well Design Refinement Guidance

-Geologic characterization.
+Task 1 Geologic Characterization

-Use sonic boring methods to create a continuous sediment coring at LDSR site at a location near the existing recharge well at the site.

-Correlate the sediment coring data with the data from a previously performed electrical resistivity tomography (ERT) geophysical survey at the site.

-Compare the correlated data to a similar set of correlated data from the tTEM survey and continuous sediment coring at the Mather South site

-Develop guidance for interpreting geophysical survey results without the benefit of continuous coring data
+Task 1 includes Recharge Well Design Refinement Guidance work: Use sonic boring methods to create a continuous sediment coring at LDSR site at a location near the existing recharge well at the site, Correlate the sediment coring data with the data from a previously performed electrical resistivity tomography (ERT) geophysical survey at the site, Compare the correlated data to a similar set of correlated data from the tTEM survey and continuous sediment coring at the Mather South site and develop guidance for interpreting geophysical survey results without the benefit of continuous coring data

-Site Selection
+Task 2 Site Selection

-Perform geophysical surveys (ERT or tTEM depending on site conditions)

-Interpret the results of the surveys (without sediment coring) using available drilling logs from USBR construction of the FSC in the Cosumnes and South American subbasins and other existing data on subbasin geology
+Task 2 includes Recharge Well Design Refinement Guidance work: Perform geophysical surveys (ERT or tTEM depending on site conditions), and Interpret the results of the surveys (without sediment coring) using available drilling logs from USBR construction of the FSC in the Cosumnes and South American subbasins and other existing data on subbasin geology.

-Recharge well design
+Task 3 Recharge well design

-Test the comparative performance of large diameter versus small diameter (lower cost) recharge well designs

-Install one or more small diameter recharge wells (5 to 10 cm) nearby and at the same depth of the existing large diameter well (+/- 120 cm) that is connected to the domestic well located on the eastern portion of the LSDR property near the FSC

-Perform geophysical surveys on the western portion of the LSDR site in the vicinity of the irrigation well on the property

-Install one or more small diameter recharge wells and one large diameter recharge well at equal depths (based on the results of the geophysical surveys) at selected sites near the irrigation well

-Connect the newly installed wells to the irrigation well

-Install appropriate instrumentation for measuring the flow and volume of water entering each new recharge well

-Record infiltration data for continuous 24/7 operation over a 90 to 100-day period

-Compare the results of the small and large diameter recharge wells at the two sites to infiltration data previously recorded from a similar operation of the existing large recharge well.
+Task 3 includes Recharge Well Design Refinement Guidance work: Test the comparative performance of large diameter versus small diameter (lower cost) recharge well designs, Install one or more small diameter recharge wells (5 to 10 cm) nearby and at the same depth of the existing large diameter well (+/- 120 cm) that is connected to the domestic well located on the eastern portion of the LSDR property near the FSC, Perform geophysical surveys on the western portion of the LSDR site in the vicinity of the irrigation well on the property, Install one or more small diameter recharge wells and one large diameter recharge well at equal depths (based on the results of the geophysical surveys) at selected sites near the irrigation well, Connect the newly installed wells to the irrigation well, Install appropriate instrumentation for measuring the flow and volume of water entering each new recharge well, Record infiltration data for continuous 24/7 operation over a 90 to 100-day period and Compare the results of the small and large diameter recharge wells at the two sites to infiltration data previously recorded from a similar operation of the existing large recharge well.

-Water Quality Management
+Task 4 Water Quality Management

-Conduct water quality monitoring in the FSC upstream and downstream of its intersection with the Freeport Canal during the period when winter floodwater could be available for release to the FSC (November through March).

-Identify the sediment and pollutant loads found in the canal water and evaluate the potential for these substances to adversely affect recharge well performance and/or groundwater quality

-Consider design alternatives for mitigating such adverse effects.

-Prepare a report summarizing the findings of this effort.
+Task 4 Water Quality Management includes Recharge Well Design Refinement Guidance work: Conduct water quality monitoring in the FSC upstream and downstream of its intersection with the Freeport Canal during the period when winter floodwater could be available for release to the FSC (November through March), Identify the sediment and pollutant loads found in the canal water and evaluate the potential for these substances to adversely affect recharge well performance and/or groundwater quality, Consider design alternatives for mitigating such adverse effects and Prepare a report summarizing the findings of this effort.

-Recharge Well Deployment

-Landowner Outreach

-Landowners with suitably sized groundwater wells are willing to make these facilities available for recharge well installation and testing Two of these sites would be located in the Cosumnes subbasin along the lower four miles of the FSC.

-Site Selection
+Task 5 Site Selection

-Perform geophysical surveys (ERT or tTEM depending on site conditions)

-Following the guidance developed through the design refinement process will select the two sites where recharge wells will be installed and establish the depth of these wells
+Task 5 includes Recharge Well Deployment work: Perform geophysical surveys (ERT or tTEM depending on site conditions) and Following the guidance developed through the design refinement process will select the two sites where recharge wells will be installed and establish the depth of these wells